kfgithubde/Graph2D/README.md

 ## Screenshots

-You can view screenshots of the application at [*Graph2D's* project page].
+You can view screenshots of the application [here](./Doc/Screenshots).

 ## Documentation